CodeHacX/communication-project/README.md

 1. $ git pull upstream main
 2. $ git add ~A
 3. $ git commit -m "comment accourding to you"
+4. $ git push origin main

 after this go on github repository and click on contribution option to creat pull request.

+to get all data/changes in repo $ git pull upstream.